ec-europa/atomium/README.md

 This will:

   1. Build a target test site in `./build`
-  2. Run `$ ./vendor/bin/run drupal:site-setup` which will setup site and tests configuration files, such as `phpunit.xml`
+  2. Run `$ ./vendor/bin/taskman drupal:site-setup` which will setup site and tests configuration files, such as `phpunit.xml`

 After that:

-  1. Copy `runner.yml.dist` into `runner.yml` and customize it according to your local environment
+  1. Copy `taskman.yml.dist` into `taskman.yml` and customize it according to your local environment
-  2. Install the site by running `$ ./vendor/bin/run drupal:site-install`
+  2. Install the site by running `$ ./vendor/bin/taskman drupal:site-install`

 For a list of available commands run:

 ```
-./vendor/bin/run
+./vendor/bin/taskman
 ```

-For more information about how to customise the building process check the [OpenEuropa Task Runner](https://github.com/openeuropa/task-runner) project page.
+For more information about how to customise the building process check [PHP Taskman](https://github.com/php-taskman/core) project page.

 [Go to top](#table-of-content)